KrashV/Starbound-Extensions/README.md

-# Starbound-Extentions
+# Starbound-Extensions
-A tool to mantain the Starbound file extentions
+A tool to mantain the Starbound file extensions

 ## Setup
 1. Download the [latest release](https://github.com/KrashV/Starbound-Extentions/releases)